 - Ensure a human-centred approach of the business world

 Companies focus more and more on a sustainable well-being policy.
 And each transformation begins and ends with people.
 People implement new technologies, develop new company models and lead crucial initiatives.
-With a people-centred approach organisations are more resilient, competent, innovative and motivated to achieve our joint sustainability goals.
+Moreover, organisations with a people-centred approach are more resilient, competent, innovative and motivated to realise our collective sustainability goals.

 Even now organisations are dealing with shrinking budgets and rising inflation, the most important thing is employee commitment.
-Especially in the current uncertain times, having an eye for the employee well-being generates great benefits related to productivity, collaboration and motivation.
+Especially in the current uncertain times, attention to employees’ well-being pays off.
+In particular when it comes to productivity, collaboration and motivation.

-With the People Sustainability Scan B-Tonic identifies the workability rate of your organisation, completely aligned with the 17 Sustainable Development Goals of the United Nations (UN SDGs).
+With the People Sustainabillity Scan, B-Tonic identifies the degree of workability in your organisation.
+This is fully in line with all 17 Sustainable Development Goals of the United Nations (VN SDGs).